DNS Configuration

 Why?

 RndrKit runs on its own Cloudflare account.
-When your Cloudflare account proxies a CNAME to a domain on a different Cloudflare account, Cloudflare blocks the connection with Error 1014 (CNAME Cross-User Banned).
+When your Cloudflare account proxies a record to a domain on a different Cloudflare account, Cloudflare blocks the connection with Error 1014 (CNAME Cross-User Banned).
 This is a Cloudflare security restriction that cannot be bypassed.

 Your site is not unprotected.
 All traffic still routes through RndrKit's Cloudflare CDN, which provides global edge caching, DDoS protection, and automatic SSL.
 "DNS only" just means your Cloudflare account is not proxying — RndrKit's Cloudflare handles everything.
 You get the same CDN protection as any other RndrKit customer.